wallabyjs/console-ninja/README.md

 - `node app1.js`
 - `node app2.js`

+If you manually manage your shell scripts then you may want to disable the automatic `PATH` appending behavior.
+The `console-ninja.installBinToPath` VS Code setting which is set to `true` by default allows to disable the behavior.

 _Please note: if your project uses a tool that Console Ninja [supports](#supported-technologies) out of the box then you don't need to prefix your CLI commands with `console-ninja` the prefix._

 ## Troubleshooting